TabbycatDebate/tabbycat/docs/install/heroku.rst

 The long way
 ============
 The long way sets you up with more control over your environment.
 Because you'll clone `our GitHub repository`_, it'll be easier for you to :ref:`upgrade your app <upgrade-heroku>` when a new version is released.
 You'll also have the flexibility to make and contribute updates to the source code.
 We recommend it if you have experience with Git.
-It's also easier with this method to import CSV files using the command-line importer, so if you have a very large tournament, this might make importing initial data easier.

 We've tested these instructions successfully on Windows, Linux and macOS.